eqNj/eqN-PD2-Filter/README.md

 Ensured all new unique items added to the game in Season 5 will notify on drop and have a specialized aesthetic.

-Adjusted the Enhanced Damage tag on paladin shields to show the exact amount of enhanced damage in the item name.
+Adjusted the Enhanced Damage tag on Paladin shields to show the exact amount of enhanced damage in the item name.

 When a map rolls an added monster type affix it will now tell what immunities those monsters have in the item description.